jhuus/BRITE-Kit/README.md

 4. del_spec.py lets you delete the spectrograms corresponding to images in a directory.
 First use plot_from_db.py then delete the images you want to keep (or copy the ones you want to delete to another directory), and use del_spec.py to delete the ones you don't want to keep.
 5. del_empty_recordings.py lets you delete any recordings that have no associated spectrograms.
 This can happen if you get aggressive with del_spec.py, and you can check for it by running db_report.py.

+If you want to start over, just delete data/training.db, or move it to a backup location.

 ### Training
 The first step in training is to run tools/pickle_db.py.
 It extracts the data from the training database into a binary file (data/training.pkl) that is used by the training process.
 Typically you will run training many times between database updates, and using a binary input file is faster than reading the database directly.